pawwkm/elefont/readme.md

 ...
 ```

 Since we didn't specify a path to save the font at it was displayed in the console.

-More on that later.
-But needed to adjust [Cozette](https://github.com/slavfox/Cozette) a bit.
+I needed to adjust [Cozette](https://github.com/slavfox/Cozette) a bit.
 While the ASCII part fits 6x13px it defines a lot more than ASCII and needs 12x13px to fit all of it.
 Take `H` for example.

 ```
 000000000000